rappie/echidna-curve-reentrancy-hack/README.md

 # Curve Hack - Fuzzing Reproduction

 ## Description
-This repository contains a reproduction of one of the hacks that occurred due to a reentrancy bug in Curve, caused by a compiler issue in Vyper.
-Assets stolen from the Curve pools due to this security flaw exceeded $41 million.
+This repository contains a reproduction of one of the Curve reentrancy hacks caused by a compiler issue in Vyper.
+Assets stolen from the Curve pools exceeded $41 million.
 For more details, refer to the [Vyper compiler saga](https://medium.com/rektify-ai/the-vyper-compiler-saga-unraveling-the-reentrancy-bug-that-shook-defi-86ade6c54265) on Rekt.

 ## Methodology
 To reproduce the bug, we utilize Echidna's on-chain fuzzing.